CosmicLaca/ComfyUI_Primere_Nodes/Workflow/Manual/nodes/uniapi.md

 }
 ```

-Then define runtime-selectable values in `possible_parameters`:
+Then define selectable values in `possible_parameters`:

 ```json
 "possible_parameters": {